I did update the changes to chapter one if you missed that. Happy dances that this is happening!

 "Alright already with the guilt trip.
 I'm coming."

 "So how did your grandmother handle everything while you were in Phoenix?"
-Luna asked.
+Lily asked.

 "Witty self?
 What Prophecy means is she was flirting with the male nurses."
-Jason laughed.
-"She just woke up from a hip replacement and was already trying to go all cougar on the staff and get some hanky panky.
+Ryan laughed.
+"She just woke up from a hip replacement and was already trying to go all cougar on the staff and get some.
 Ugh."

-Between her Nana and Aunt Luna, Prophecy commonly thought about writing out her life in the form of some comedy show.
-Thank Mother Nature that Jason and Rachel were reasonably normal.
+Between her Nana and Aunt Lily, Prophecy commonly thought about writing out her life in the form of some comedy show.
+Thank Mother Nature that Ryan and Rachel were reasonably normal.
 And he wondered why she spent so much time with the animals?
 Whatever.

 Rachel had been laughing so hard that she dropped her spaghetti on her distended stomach.
 That broke everyone down.